Neptune 24

-The design was built by Capital Yachts in Harbor City, California, United States, starting in 1978, but it is now out of production.
+The Neptune 24 is a recreational keelboat built by Capital Yachts in Harbor City, California, United States, starting in 1978, but it is now out of production.

 Design

-The Neptune 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+It is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or stub shoal draft keel, with an optional centerboard.
-It displaces 3200 lb and carries 1200 lb of ballast.
 A standard height mast or tall rig was offered.

 The fixed keel-equipped version of the boat has a draft of 4.67 ft, the shoal draft version has a draft of 2.00 ft, while the centerboard-equipped version has a draft of 3.50 ft with the centerboard extended and 2.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and an aft cabin with a small double quarter berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove, icebox and a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 66 in with the pop-top closed and over 72 in with it open.

 The design has a PHRF racing average handicap of 222 and a hull speed of 6.1 kn.